Model Understanding >

 Limitations

 A decision tree assigns a constant value to leaf node, estimated from the training data.
 Therefore, if a certain high bitcoin price was never observed in the past, it's not possible for the tree to predict it.
-This makes the decision tree inferior to timeseries models like ARIMA.
-See capturing trends on how we can address this limitation.
+Also, decision tree is not designed to handle regularly happening events, such as the seasonality.

 Overfitting